zapta/apio-wiki-dev/docs/quick-start.md

 ## Step 1: Installing Apio

 The first step in using Apio is installing it.
-You can use either [Python-based installation](python-based-installation.md) or [Standalone installation](standalone-installation.md).
+You can use either the [Python-based installation](python-based-installation.md) or the [Standalone installation](standalone-installation.md).
 When done, continue to step 2 below.

 ---